Clemapfel/jluna/docs/manual.md

     return 0;
 }
 ```
-> **C++ Hint**: `using namespace jluna` makes it, such that in the scope the statement was declared, we do not have to prefix all jluna functions/object with their namespace `jluna::`.
+> **C++ Hint**: `using namespace jluna` makes it, such that, in the scope the statement was declared, we do not have to prefix jluna functions/object with their namespace `jluna::`.
 This is why we can write `initialize()`, instead of `jluna::initialize()`.

-Where `#include <jluna.hpp>` makes all of jlunas functionality available to the user, and `jluna::initialize` should be executed during the programs runtime as early as possible.
+Where `#include <jluna.hpp>` makes all of jlunas functionality available to the user.

+Note that you should never call the C-APIs `jl_atexit_hook`.
+At the end of runtime, jluna safely closes the Julia state automatically.

 ---